tpage99/wcpartners/src/pages/resources/community-events.md

 ## October 2020

 No known events at this time.
-Please contact us for informatoin about events and/or webinars to be posted.
+Please contact us for information about events and/or webinars to be posted.

 ---

 ## November 2020

 No known events at this time.
-Please contact us for informatoin about events and/or webinars to be posted.
+Please contact us for information about events and/or webinars to be posted.

 ---

 ## December 2020

 No known events at this time.
-Please contact us for informatoin about events and/or webinars to be posted.
+Please contact us for information about events and/or webinars to be posted.

 ---

 ## 2021

 No known events at this time.
-Please contact us for informatoin about events and/or webinars to be posted.
+Please contact us for information about events and/or webinars to be posted.

 ---